southmost/mlx-exp/README.md

 A flexible fine-tuning pipeline for language models using Apple's MLX framework, optimized for Apple Silicon.
 I found that this usually works for me on a 2024 MacBook Pro with an M3 chip.

+## Performance Notes

+MLX performance varies significantly based on your specific M-series chip:
+- Base M3: ~150-200 tokens/sec (limited by 100GB/s memory bandwidth)
+- M3 Pro: ~300-400 tokens/sec (improved bandwidth)
+- M3 Max: ~500-700 tokens/sec (up to 400GB/s bandwidth)

+These speeds are normal!
+While MLX is newer and currently slower than CUDA, it has a unique advantage: unified memory means you can do deeper fine-tuning without running out of memory (it gracefully spills to swap if needed).

 ## Features

 - Native MLX quantization for optimal performance